 - Dedicated and highly experienced investment management team

-Our operational portfolio includes nine renewable energy projects (wind farms and hydro) with a total capacity of 43.3MW producing enough clean, green renewable energy for the equivalent of over 26,620 homes.
-We are also currently constructing a further 8.2MW wind farm which will be operational by the end of 2013.
+Our operational portfolio includes eleven renewable energy projects (wind farms and hydro) with a total capacity of 64MW producing enough clean, green renewable energy for the equivalent of over 40,000 homes.

 Haverigg II in Cumbria is a joint venture between Triodos Renewables and The Wind Company (UK).
 The site has a total capacity of 2.4MW, and one of the four turbines is owned by Baywind Energy Cooperative.